 What is Cerebral Palsy?

-Cerebral palsy (CP) is a grouping of non-progressive motor conditions in which brain damage results in the loss or impairment of body movement, reflexes, balance, muscle control, muscle coordination, muscle tone, and posture.
+Cerebral palsy (CP) is a term that refers to a group of non-progressive motor conditions often caused by brain damage.
+These disorders are characterized by a loss or impairment of body movement, reflexes, balance, muscle control, muscle coordination, muscle tone, and posture.
 This neurological disorder often develops as the result of a brain injury inflicted before, during, or after delivery.
-In the term cerebral palsy, “cerebral” refers to the cerebrum, which is the affected area of the brain, and “palsy” refers to any of the resulting movement disorders.
+Within the term cerebral palsy, “cerebral” refers to the cerebrum, which is the affected area of the brain, and “palsy” refers to any of the resulting movement disorders.

-Throughout this section, our team of Michigan cerebral palsy lawyers and professionals will help you become acquainted with everything you need to know about the condition.
+Throughout this section, we will help you become acquainted with everything you need to know about the condition.
 We’ll cover causes and risk factors, diagnosis, signs, symptoms, treatment and therapy options, resources, and more.
-Additionally, if you go on to pursue legal help for your medical malpractice case, we’ll provide you and your family with the resources and information necessary to find the right birth injury lawyer.
+If you decided to pursue legal help for your medical malpractice case, we’ll provide you and your family with the resources and information necessary to find the right birth injury attorney.

 Breaking Down the Term Cerebral Palsy